Do you need a solicitor?

 A solicitor submits the claim notification form on your behalf, monitors the portal for updates and communicates with the compensator through the portal's messaging system.
 These are tasks the portal was designed for claimants to do directly.
 The portal is accessible to unrepresented claimants and the support centre is available on 0800 118 1631 during working hours.

-A solicitor selects a medical provider, attends the appointment briefing and reviews the draft report before approval.
+A medical report is arranged through an approved provider.
+The claimant attends the examination, and the report is then reviewed before it is approved for use in the claim.
+Where a solicitor is instructed, they may review the report before it is disclosed.
 There are areas where unrepresented claimants under-perform — particularly in how compensation is assessed and adjusted.
 The OIC data shows unrepresented claimants request the uplift for exceptional injuries at a lower rate than represented claimants.
 This is a genuine area where guidance makes a difference, regardless of whether you have a solicitor.

 A solicitor submits counter-offers and handles the negotiation exchange with the compensator.
 In a straightforward OIC claim, the tariff value is fixed and the negotiating room lies primarily in financial losses and the accuracy of the medical report — both of which are available to unrepresented claimants through the same portal mechanisms.
 The counter-offer process is built into the portal and designed to be used by claimants directly.